PRX/corporate.prx.org/CONTRIBUTING.md

 ## Open Block Fields

 When you include [open block field](https://developers.squarespace.com/open-block-field/) in a layout, it provides an area where content on a page can be created and managed through the CMS.
 This is similar to editing the **main content** of a `Page` or `Blog` post.
-We use it as a mechanism to create several, distinct WYSIWYG editable areas on a page.
+We use it as a mechanism to create several, distinct WYSIWYG editable areas on a page, especially when we have content that needs to be editable through the CMS on the same page as content that is hard coded into the template.

 ```
 <squarespace:block-field id="blockField1" columns="12"/>